nsiatras/open-melt-electrowriting-head/README.md

 # Open Source Melt Electrowriting (MEW) Head

-This is my Open Source Melt Electrowriting (MEW) Head.
-I designed this MEW Head in order to be able to be manufactured easily and above all economically by research centers around the world.
-To achieve this I used simple and cheap materials while I used the most economical and reliable CAD software I could find, the DesignSpark Mechanical made by RS Electronics.
+This is my open source Melt Electrowriting (MEW) head.
+I designed this MEW Head to be easily and most importantly cheaply manufactured by research centers around the world.
+To achieve this I used simple and inexpensive materials while using the most affordable and reliable CAD software I could find, DesignSpark Mechanical by RS Electronics.

-It can withstand a load of 12,000Volt and 120°C. It uses a 5cc clear syringe barrel made by Nordson and SL-015-AL-15 Ceramic Aluminium Oxide Thermal Pads.
+It can withstand voltage of 12,000v and temperature up to 120°C. It uses a 5cc clear syringe barrel made by Nordson and SL-015-AL-15 Ceramic Aluminium Oxide Thermal Pads.

 ## Bill of materials
 For the main body of the MEW head you can use aluminum like 5083 and 6061.
-The outer jacket is made from Peek.
+The outer jacket is made using (Polyether ether ketone) Peek.
 Peek is quite expensive material and you might need to use a cheaper alternative like Teflon.

 <b>6x</b> SL-015-AL-15 Ceramic Aluminium Oxide Thermal Pads<br>
 https://export.rsdelivers.com/product/silfox/sl-015-al-15/thermal-interface-pad-ceramic-aluminium-oxide-20w/mk-18-x-12mm-15mm/2182609